Joseph James DeAngelo: "Gonna kill you" (January 2, 1978)

 The first known rape victim received a wrong-number call asking for "Ray" on January 2, 1978.
-The call was recorded, and police suspect that it may be the same caller who made a threatening call to her later that evening.
+The call was recorded, and police suspect that it may have been the same caller who made a threatening call to her later that evening.
 That call was also recorded and identified by the victim as the voice of her assailant.
 The caller said, "Gonna kill you ... gonna kill you ... gonna kill you ... bitch ... bitch ... bitch ... bitch ... fuckin' whore."

 Counseling service (January 6, 1978)

 A man claiming to be the East Area Rapist called the Contact Counseling Service and said, "I have a problem.
 I need help because I don't want to do this anymore."
 After a short conversation, the caller said, "I believe you are tracing this call" and hung up.

 Later calls (1982–1991)

-In 1982, a previous victim received a call at her place of work—a Denny's restaurant—during which the rapist threatened to rape her again.
+In October 1982, a previous victim received a call at her place of work—a Denny's restaurant—during which the rapist threatened to rape her again.
 According to Contra Costa County investigator Paul Holes, the rapist must have chanced to patronize the restaurant and recognized his victim there.

 In 1991, a previous victim received a phone call from the perpetrator and spoke with him for one minute.
 She could hear a woman and children in the background, leading to speculation that he had a family.